 Table 10 shows that students generally have a positive attitude toward science, with a calculated grand mean of 2.90 falling in the mean range of 2.51–3.25 with the description of high across the different attitude domains measured by the Test of Science-Related Attitudes (TOSRA).
 The data reveal that among the five dimensions, Enjoyment of Science Lessons obtained the highest mean of 3.05, followed by Social Implications of Science with 2.94.
 Conversely, the Career Interest in Science dimension recorded the lowest mean of 2.82 which still indicated generally positive attitude towards science.

-Table 10: Level of Students’ Attitude Towards Science
+Table 10.
+Level of Students’ Attitude Towards Science